 Katrina Quarles is the Blended Case Management Supervisor for Healing Bridges.
 She oversees the other staff members in the BCM department and ensures all operational activities regarding BCM services are being properly implemented.
 Quarles has worked for other human services organizations prior to Heeling Bridges for over 10 years, with roles such as a Residential Supervisor, a Protective Services Investigator and a Service Coordinator.
 She also has experience working with younger populations at the Office of Children, Youth and Families Services.
 Quarles graduated from Seton Hill University with a Bachelor’s of Arts degree in Human Services, but she plans to return to PennWest Edinboro University for her Master’s degree in Social Work that she has previously started.

-Erica Riggle is one of the Intellectual Disabilities Supports Coordination Supervisor’s for Healing Bridges and has been working for the nonprofit since 2018.
-Riggle co-leads the supports coordination department at Healing Bridges with the purpose of assisting her team with managing caseloads and adhering to state regulations.
-With an extensive background in management, training and customer service, she quickly became familiar with all the ins and outs the service has to offer.
-Before working for Healing Bridges, she was a Program Specialist II for ARC Human Services from 2011 to 2018 and a Station Manager for the National and Alamo Car Rental from 2011 to 2012.
-Riggle graduated from Robert Morris University with a Bachelor of Arts degree in English and Communications Studies.
+Sarah Kerr is one of the Intellectual Disabilities Supports Coordination Supervisor’s for Healing Bridges.
+Kerr co-leads the supports coordination department at Healing Bridges with the purpose of assisting her team with managing caseloads and adhering to state regulations.
+With an extensive background in autism, special education and behavioral health services, she quickly became familiar with all the ins and outs the service has to offer.
+Before working for Healing Bridges, she was a Special Education Teacher for the Watson Institute, a Blended Service Coordination Mentor for Mon Yough Community Services, where she worked for a little over 14 years, and a therapeutic staff support.

 Riley Bitonti, B.S.